andrew-johnson-4/lsts-tutorial/src/proof/sqrt2.md

 Therefore 2 is equal to (Pt * Pt)/(Qt * Qt).
 By the following algebraic manipulation we show that 2 must be a factor of p.
 Two is not a rational factor of p.
+Therefore the square root of 2 cannot be rational.

 Q.E.D.